Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Introduction

 Elastomers find application in various technical fields, spanning from uses in tires, dampers, and membranes to medical equipment~\cite{heinrich2024}.
 These materials are characterized by their ability to undergo large deformations and can generally be assumed incompressible to a good approximation~\cite{boyce2000,ward2013}.
 On small scales, the deformation of rubbery polymers is primarily governed by entropic elasticity, that is, in simplified terms, by the reversible decoiling of polymer chains.
 Nevertheless, enthalpic elasticity, i.e., roughly speaking, stretching of intermolecular and covalent bonds~\cite[Sect.~8.3]{roesler2019}, can also be relevant, see also~\cite[p.~29]{dedova2020}.
 In addition, elastomers can exhibit inelastic and dissipative phenomena.

 Due to their outstanding mechanical properties, the use of natural rubber (NR)-based materials is particularly appealing, as they combine large deformability with high stiffness and fracture resistance~\cite{mars2004,bruening2014,xiang2022}.
-These properties are largely attributed to the self-reinforcing phenomenon of strain-induced crystallization (SIC), which occurs in regions of high stretch, for instance for $\lambda \gtrsim 3$ under uniaxial tension~\cite{huneau2011,candau2014,rault2006a}.
-Upon unloading, the crystalline regions dissolve, reaching the fully amorphous state for $\lambda \lesssim 2$ in uniaxial tensile experiments~\cite{rault2006a}.
+These properties are largely attributed to the self-reinforcing phenomenon of strain-induced crystallization (SIC), which occurs in regions of high stretch, for instance for {axial stretches $\lambda \gtrsim 3$ in the case of uniaxial tensile loadings}~\cite{huneau2011,candau2014,rault2006a}.
+Upon unloading, the crystalline regions dissolve, reaching the fully amorphous state {under uniaxial tensile loading for axial stretches $\lambda \lesssim 2$}~\cite{rault2006a}.
 Experimental results suggest that the phenomenon originates from the deformation-induced alignment of polymer chains, leading to the formation of crystallites with a volume in the order of $\SI{100}{nm^3}$~\cite{chenal2007} and characteristic lengths of about~$\SI{10}{nm}$~\cite{candau2014a}.
 SIC is a phenomenon of inelasticity, i.e., in experiments, it manifests as hysteresis in the stress-strain relation.
 In comparison, particularly for unfilled NR, viscous effects are significantly less pronounced, and the material behavior exhibits only minor rate-dependence~\cite{marchal2006}.